mschierberl/varscoper/readme.txt

 Known Limitations:

-	-Returns false positive when variables are set within a comments block -If you don't scope an argument value, and then reference that value it will "technically" return a false positive...
+	-(fixed 1.13) Returns false positive when variables are set within a comments block -(fixed 1.13) If you don't scope an argument value, and then reference that value it will "technically" return a false positive...
 		<cfargument name="foo">
 		<cfset foo.foo2 = bar />